klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-knowledge-go-air-part1.md

   - Customer Support and FAQ systems can answer repeat questions quickly
   - Customers should be able to see the status of flights, availability and baggage through automated systems

 3. Based on your answer in question 2 above, describe your advice to the Go-Air management regarding changes to ICT systems to accommodate a customer loyalty program?
-50-75 words

 - Add an LMS (Loyalty Management System)
   - Implement a Loyalty Program